Since its start, Global Money Week has touched the lives of 32 million children and young people in over 165 countries

 Global Money Week (GMW) was inspired by International Aflatoun Day that was initiated by Aflatoun International on 17 March 2011.
-Aflatoun International is the organization from which Child & Youth Finance International was born.
+Aflatoun International is the organisation from which Child & Youth Finance International (CYFI) was born.

-The first International Aflatoun Day had 42 participating partner organizations.
+The first International Aflatoun Day had 42 participating partner organisations.
 The Day was an opportunity for children across the world to unite, to communicate with each other, and to celebrate.
 For the first time, children spoke directly with other children around the world about their Aflatoun experience through video calls.
-Children also organized their own events and celebrations.
+Children also organised their own events and celebrations.

-Since then, each year organizations across the world have organized their own GMW events during the Week, sharing their news, photos and information with others around the world.
-The GMW team has shared all these activities via the social media, the GMW website and the Global Inclusion Awards.
+Since then, each year organisations across the world have organised their own GMW events during the Week, sharing their news, photos and information with others around the world.

 Every year, more countries* have joined Global Money Week:

 2018 – 151 countries